adammrr/6129COMP-Project/INSTALL-README.txt

 Your web browser will now open displaying the web app.
 You can verify page scale responsivity by opening your web browsers display tools and selecting responsive layout.
-You can change this to a mobile view by opening your browsers developer tools and selecting a device e.g, Google Pixel 2.
 You can now interact with the mobile app.

 Example Logins